Luthier: Bowed strings

 Bowed instruments include: cello, crwth, double bass, erhu, fiddle, hudok, morin khuur, nyckelharpa, hurdy-gurdy, rabab, rebec, sarangi, viol (viola da gamba), viola, viola da braccio, viola d'amore, and violin.

 The purported inventor of the violin is Andrea Amati.
 Amati was originally a lute maker, but turned to the new instrument form of violin in the mid-16th century.
 He was the progenitor of the Amati family of luthiers active in Cremona, Italy until the 18th century.
 Andrea Amati had two sons.
 His eldest was Antonio Amati (circa 1537–1607), and the younger, Girolamo Amati (circa 1561–1630).
 Girolamo is better known as Hieronymus, and together with his brother, produced many violins with labels inside the instrument reading "A&H".
 Antonio died having no known offspring, but Hieronymus became a father.
 His son Nicolò (1596–1684) was himself a master luthier who had several apprentices of note, including Antonio Stradivari (probably), Andrea Guarneri, Bartolomeo Pasta, Jacob Railich, Giovanni Battista Rogeri, Matthias Klotz, and possibly Jacob Stainer and Francesco Rugeri.
 It is even possible Bartolomeo Cristofori, later inventor of the piano, apprenticed under him (although census data does not support this, which paints this as a possible myth).

 Gasparo Duiffopruggar of Füssen, Germany, was once incorrectly credited as the inventor of the violin.
 He was likely a maker, but no documentation survives, and no instruments survive that experts unequivocally know are his.

 Gasparo da Salò of Brescia (Italy) was another early luthier of the violin family.
 About 80 of his instruments survive, and around 100 documents that relate to his work.
 He was also a double bass player and son and nephew of two violin players: Francesco and Agosti, respectively.

 Da Salò made many instruments and exported to France and Spain, and probably to England.
 He had at least five apprentices: his son Francesco, a helper named Battista, Alexander of Marsiglia, Giacomo Lafranchini and Giovanni Paolo Maggini.
 Maggini inherited da Salò's business in Brescia.
 Valentino Siani worked with Maggini.
 In 1620, Maggini moved to Florence.

+By century

+17th

 Luthiers born in the mid-17th century include Giovanni Grancino, Vincenzo Rugeri, Carlo Giuseppe Testore, and his sons Carlo Antonio Testore and Paolo Antonio Testore, all from Milan.
 From Venice the luthiers Matteo Goffriller, Domenico Montagnana, Sanctus Seraphin, and Carlo Annibale Tononi were principals in the Venetian school of violin making (although the latter began his career in Bologna).
 Carlo Bergonzi (luthier) purchased Antonio Stradivari's shop a few years after the master's death.
 David Tecchler, who was born in Austria, later worked in both Venice and Rome.

+18th

 Luthiers from the early 18th century include Nicolò Gagliano of Naples, Italy, Carlo Ferdinando Landolfi of Milan, and Giovanni Battista Guadagnini, who roamed throughout Italy during his lifetime.
 From Austria originally, Leopold Widhalm later established himself in Nürnberg, Germany.